OSUrobotics/RL-Vizualization/README.md

            return RL_dataframe
    ```

-3. **Integrating Custom Scripts**: Integrate your custom plotting scripts into the GUI by modifying the `gui.py` file or using as standalone scripts.
+3. **Integrating Custom Scripts**: Integrate your custom plotting scripts into the GUI by modifying the `Data_analysis_gui.py` file or using as standalone scripts.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your enhancements.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For questions or support, please contact [your_email@example.com](mailto:your_email@example.com).
+For questions or support, please contact [swensoni@oregonstate.edu](mailto:swenson@oregonstate.edu).

----

-Feel free to customize this template further based on specific features, dependencies, or guidelines relevant to your project.
-Adjust the sections and details as necessary to best reflect the functionality and purpose of your repository.